-If you are coming to study in the UK from abroad, your UK student visa requirements will depend on where you are coming from as well as the type of course you are enrolling in.
-If you are travelling from the EU or a European Free Trade Association (EFTA) country, UK student visa requirements are different than for other countries.
+Your UK student visa requirements depend on where you are coming from as well as the type of course you are enrolling in.
+If you are traveling from the EU or a European Free Trade Association (EFTA) country, UK student visa requirements are different than for other countries.
 However, following the Brexit vote in 2016, conditions are likely to change for EU/EFTA nationals from 2019.

 The UK government has recently tightened up rules on UK student visas, making several changes to the Tier 4 student visa in 2016.
 There are further plans to reduce the number of UK student visas issued in order to reduce overall net migration to the UK.

 This guide will look at who needs a UK student visa, along with:

 - Types of UK student visas